-Note: Evidence from a qualified and experienced consulting civil/hydraulic engineer documenting compliance with the above is to be provided to Council prior to the issue of an Occupation Certificate.
+- Note: Evidence from a qualified and experienced consulting civil/hydraulic engineer documenting compliance with the above is to be provided to Council prior to the issue of an Occupation Certificate. - Reason: To protect the environment.

-85. WAE plans for stormwater management and disposal
+86. WAE plans for stormwater management and disposal (dual occupancy and above)